ufal/npfl138/tasks/cags_segmentation.md

-metric is implemented by the class `MaskIoUMetric` of the [npfl138.datasets.cags](https://github.com/ufal/npfl138/blob/master/labs/npfl138/datasets/cags.py) module, which can also evaluate your predictions (either by running with `python3 -m npfl138.datasets.cags --evaluate_segmentation=path --datasetpdev/test` arguments, or using its `evaluate_segmentation_file` method).
+metric is implemented by the class `MaskIoUMetric` of the [npfl138.datasets.cags](https://github.com/ufal/npfl138/blob/master/labs/npfl138/datasets/cags.py) module, which can also evaluate your predictions (either by running with `python3 -m npfl138.datasets.cags --evaluate_segmentation=path --dataset=dev/test` arguments, or using its `evaluate_segmentation_file` method) and also visualize your predictions (using `python3 -m npfl138.datasets.cags --visualize_segmentation=path --dataset=dev/test`).

 The task is a [_competition_](https://ufal.mff.cuni.cz/courses/npfl138/2425-summer#competitions).
 Everyone who submits a solution achieving at least _87%_ test set IoU gets 4 points; the remaining 5 bonus points are distributed depending on relative ordering of your solutions.

 You may want to start with the [cags_segmentation.py](https://github.com/ufal/npfl138/tree/master/labs/05/cags_segmentation.py)